 The battalion received 15 Bren

-Gun carriers on the 15th, and gave some to the
+Gun carriers on the 15th, and gave some to the 26th

-26th Cavalry, Philippine Scouts.
-They used
+Cavalry, Philippine Scouts.
+They used the

 enough to support tanks.
-They next
+They next were

-believed they would interfere with
+believed they would interfere with operations.

 The night of the 22nd/23rd, the